emilygv/emilyvernon.com/index.md

 {% include hero_intro.html
 title= "Hi there - I’m Emily"
-subtitle= "A brand and creative director building experiential global brands." description= "Bridging the gap between high-level strategy and the patron experience.
-Drawing on 15+ years of leadership across the US, UK and EU to translate complex visions into a brand narrative across every touchpoint." image= "/assets/images/homepage_emily.png" image_on_left= true button_title= "Get to know me" button_link= "/about/"
+subtitle= "A brand and creative director building experiential global brands." description= "Bridging the gap between strategy and the brand experience.
+Drawing on 15+ years of leading teams across the US, UK and EU to translate complex visions into a cohesive narrative across every touchpoint." image= "/assets/images/homepage_emily.png" image_on_left= true button_title= "Get to know me" button_link= "/about/"